 If witnesses offer to provide you with their contact information, definitely take them up on it.
 Get a business card or as much contact information as they are willing to provide.

-The scene of an accident is no time to argue fault with the other party or law enforcement.
+The scene of an crash is no time to argue fault with the other party or law enforcement.
 There is no obligation to even speak to the at-fault party about the collision, and there is no real advantage to doing so.
 If a law enforcement officer appears to be wrongfully holding you responsible for the collision, it is important that you state your version of how it occurred, but there is little to be gained by engaging the officer in an argument.

 Once you have received emergency treatment, photograph all visible injuries and damaged equipment.